landonrichard/LRVault/Neural Networks/Programming An Evolving Neural Network.md

 >The 3D Jagged array correlates to the weightlist as shown in the diagram below:
 ![[3djaggedexplained.png]]

 Please notice that the last array in the first hidden layer in the 3D Jagged Array is empty.
+It is shown as a closed matrix.
 This is because the last node in the hidden layer does not have an input.
-This is a B
+This is a ==Bias Neuron== that is used as a constant.